MathieuFerrandeau/Project5/README.md

 	<li>In init we pass all the parameters of authenticity in parameter.</li>
 	<li>First method we use these parameters to create the database.</li>
 	<li>Second method we use all the parameters to connect to the database.</li>
-	<li>Third method we create the tables of the database thanks to the .sql file.</li>
+	<li>Third method we create the tables of the database with the .sql file.</li>
 </ul>

 <ul><strong>collect_data.py:</strong><br>